St. Charles County Residents Can File Personal Property Declarations Online in 2013

 Contact: Colene McEntee, Public Affairs Coordinator, 636.949.1864

-St. Charles County - The St. Charles County Assessor's Office will mail approximately 160,000 personal property declaration forms the week of Jan.
+St. Charles County, Missouri - The St. Charles County Assessor's Office will mail approximately 160,000 personal property declaration forms the week of Jan.
 21. This year, individual personal property owners will be able to file their declarations online.

 "Online filing will make the process more convenient," said Scott Shipman, St. Charles County Assessor.
 "Individual personal property owners can file online any time before the deadline and will receive an automatic confirmation once their declaration is received."